slightcold00/STA208-COVID-19-Analysis/README.md

 Before the analysis, we do a basic visualization for different situations in each state using folium map.
 You can find steps and results in [visualization.ipynb](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/visualization.ipynb)

 ## Autoregression Analysis and Prediction
+For predicting the confirmed and deaths cases, it is natural to using autoregression model.
 ## GCNN
 ## Conclusion